Challenger, Gray & Christmas keep tabs on announced job cuts as a way to predict future employment numbers

 Implications for homebuilders

 So far, we’ve seen the consumer confidence numbers remain resilient in the face of higher interest rates, although the Bloomberg Consumer Comfort index has been declining.
 The single biggest thing that can turn consumer confidence south is another round of corporate cost cutting through layoffs.
-We’re already seeing the financial services sector lay off people as the refinance boom comes to an end.
+We’re already seeing the financial services sector lay people off as the refinance boom comes to an end.